LucaPavirani/image2patch.py/README.md

 `image2patch(image, patch_size, step=None, verbose=False)`

 In particular:
-- image : input image which can be a 2D or 3D array
+- image : 2D input image
 - patch_size : dimension of the window
 - step : the distance from one step to another, if =None it will be automatically detected in order to avoid pixels loss.
 If set = patch_size it will provide patches without overlapping but with pixels loss depending on the size of the input image.
 - verbose : if =True it provides details.

-`patch2image(image, patch_size, step=None)`
+`patch2image(patched_image, original_dims, step, resize_flag = True)`

 In particular:
-- image : input image which can be a 2D or 3D array
+- patched_image : 2D input patches from image2patch
-- patch_size : dimension of the window
+- original_dims : dimension of the original image
+- step : step obtained from `image2patch`
-- step : the distance from one patch to another used in `adaptivepatch`
+- resize_flag : allows to resize the image to its original dimension in case of pixels loss.

 ## Licence